Guillaume Louis Cottrau

-Guillaume Louis Cottrau (10 August 1797 in Paris – 31 October 1847 in Naples) was a French composer and music publisher.
+Guillaume Louis Cottrau (10 August 1797 – 31 October 1847) was a French-Italian composer and music publisher.

-Arrived in Naples with his father who served Joachim Murat, the King of Naples, Cottrau undertook the publication of Passatempi musicali, a collection of Neapolitan songs, some of his compositions.
+Having moved to Naples with his father who served Joachim Murat, the King of Naples, Cottrau undertook the publication of Passatempi musicali, a collection of Neapolitan songs, some of his compositions.
 Thanks to this, the genre crossed the borders of the kingdom and reached great diffusion and popularity abroad.

-One of his themes was taken up by Franz Liszt for his Tarentelle napolitaine included in the Années de pèlerinage.
+One of his themes was taken up by Franz Liszt for his "Tarentelle napolitaine" included in Années de pèlerinage.
+His son Teodoro Cottrau was also a composer.

-Guglielmo was the father of composer Teodoro Cottrau.